shifqu/ida/README.md

 #### WINDOWS
 `.\.venv\Scripts\activate`
 ### Ensure pip is updated and pip-tools is installed
-`pip install --upgrade pip pip-tools`
+`python -m pip install --upgrade pip pip-tools`

 ## Installation
 `pip-sync` is used to ensure only the required dependencies are installed.
 Without it, if any packages were installed before, they would remain in the environment.